Skip to content

 Primary OIDC Flows

-• After successful authentication, the response contains a code value.
-This code can later be exchanged for an access token and an id token.
+• After successful authentication, the response contains an authorization code.
+The client exchanges the code at the token endpoint for an access token and, when openid is requested, an ID token.

-• This flow supports long-lived sessions through the use of refresh tokens
+• This flow supports long-lived sessions through refresh tokens when offline_access is requested and allowed.

 • Implicit [response_type=id_token token]